Trusted Tips and Resources

 Colin and Jason, the owners of Universal Plumbing and Heating Inc are proud to call Regina, Saskatchewan home, and they really pride themselves on offering the best possible customer service experience!
 The Canadian HVAC industry is notorious for bad service, and the guys at Universal started their company with the intention to do everything possible to create a good, solid reputation!
 They are in demand from both home owners and home builders alike.

-Universal Pluming & Heating Inc are Trusted Regina Air Conditioning & Furnace professionals
+Universal Pluming & Heating Inc are Trusted Regina Air Conditioning & Furnace professionals.

 If you are looking for Air conditioning and Furnace contractors you can trust in Regina, look no further than Universal Plumbing & Heating Inc. Call them today to book your service call or install!